FayzullohQodirjonovv/FayzullohQodirjonovv/README.md

 - 💬 Ask me about Front-End (Development)

-- 📫 How to reach me turabovumid587@gmail.com
+- 📫 How to reach me fqodirjonov1@gmail.com

-- ⚡️ Fun fact: It is ok sometimes to be an idiot
+- ⚡️ Fun fact: You remember more dreams when you sleep badly.

 <h3 align="left">Connect with me:</h3>
 <p align="left">